 Speaking of Michigan legislation to keep an eye on, here are your links to last week’s Hot Lists that note the highest priority legislation under consideration with short summaries and recommended votes: State House Hot List; State Senate Hot List.

-Finally, Michigan LCV was on the scene for the protests against Congressman Cantor when he was in Ann Arbor last week. to answer why people were really there and why they were really upset.
+Finally, Michigan LCV was on the scene for the protests against Congressman Cantor when he was in Ann Arbor last week.

 Until next week,